How To Group Elements In Wix

 Step-by-Step Guide: How to Group Elements in Wix

 The steps below apply to the Wix Classic Editor.
-If you are using Wix Studio, see the Studio-specific section further down - the process is slightly different.
+If you are using Wix Studio, see the Studio-specific section further down.
+The process is slightly different.

 Step 1: Log into Your Wix Account